sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![Second DC](./assets/dc2_pool_result.png)

-Now that we have added and configured the second origin pool of the HTTP Load Balancer for the second data center, click **Save and Exit** to save it.
+Now that we have added and configured the second origin pool of the HTTP Load Balancer for the second data center, click **Save HTTP Load Balancer** to save it.

 # 6. Conclusion

-In this guide, we configured a comprehensive DMZ setup using F5 rSeries hardware, BIG-IP, and the F5 XC Cloud environment.
-We deployed a simple web application, configured BIG-IP and the XC CE Tenant on F5 rSeries, exposed the application to the Internet using an HTTP Load Balancer, and protected the application with WAF, Bot Protection, API Discovery, DDoS Protection, and Malicious User and IP Reputation.
+In this guide, we configured a comprehensive DMZ setup using F5 rSeries hardware, BIG-IP, and the F5 Distributed Cloud environment.
+We deployed a simple web application, configured BIG-IP and the Distributed Cloud CE Tenant on F5 rSeries, exposed the application to the Internet using an HTTP Load Balancer, and protected the application with WAF, Bot Protection, API Discovery, DDoS Protection, and Malicious User and IP Reputation.
 We also configured the second data center and added it to the HTTP Load Balancer as a backup origin pool.

 This setup provides a secure and scalable environment for exposing on‑prem applications to public Internet access, with advanced protection and networking management performed at the network edge using F5 Distributed Cloud Services.
-The F5 rSeries hardware and F5 XC Cloud environment provide a powerful platform for deploying and managing application networking and security in a scalable and efficient way.
+The F5 rSeries hardware and F5 Distributed Cloud environment provide a powerful platform for deploying and managing application networking and security in a scalable and efficient way.